openvinotoolkit/openvino/inference-engine/samples/speech_sample/README.md

 #### Loading and Saving Models

 The GNA plugin supports loading and saving of the GNA-optimized model (non-IR) via the `-rg` and `-wg` flags.
 Thereby, it is possible to avoid the cost of full model quantization at run time.
-The GNA plugin also supports export of firmware-compatible embedded model images for the Intel® Speech Enabling Developer Kit and Amazon Alexa* Premium Far-Field Voice Development Kit via the `-we` flag (save only).

-In addition to performing inference directly from a GNA model file, these options make it possible to:
+In addition to performing inference directly from a GNA model file, this option makes it possible to:

 - Convert from IR format to GNA format model file (`-m`, `-wg`)
-- Convert from IR format to embedded format model file (`-m`, `-we`)
-- Convert from GNA format to embedded format model file (`-rg`, `-we`)

 ## Building